citp/privacy-policy-historical/a/ar/art/articlerampage.com.md

-> *The following text is extracted and transformed from the articlerampage.com privacy policy that was archived on 2007-06-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070608060944id_/http%3A//www.articlerampage.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the articlerampage.com privacy policy that was archived on 2007-12-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071211100559id_/http%3A//www.articlerampage.com/privacy.php) for the most accurate reproduction.*

-# ArticleRampage.com - Free Article Directory, Free Articles, Free Content & Free Article Submissions!
+# Article Rampage.com - Free Articles For Reprint!
+Free Content For Your Site!
+Free Article Submission And Syndication!

 **ArticleRampage.com
 Privacy Policy**